CT 349

 The rest of SR 649 near the airport remains to this day.

-The highway was also renamed the Clarence B. Sharp Highway (see below); I think this was also in the 1980s.
+The highway was also renamed the Clarence B. Sharp Highway, after the former Groton mayor, when he died in 1974.

 Who was Clarence B. Sharp?